 Crossing conceptual video art, visual anthropology, and performative aesthetics (of human beings and machines), I want to portray some connections and/or tensions between what it is individual and collective, private and public, exceptional and systematic, ephemeral and continuous, particular and universal.
 I intend that new meanings could appear by the framing, by the edition and by a formal strategy of split-screen (where image A + image B are not equal to meaning AB, but rather produces something new, AB + C).

-In terms of presentation, I want to create different videos to be seen in several monitors or projections in the public space.
-That could be shown in places like a shop window, the library or a factory facade.
-Maybe, it could be exhibited as well on a website connected with Gnosjö people (for instance in the city council website, in the library one or in an online local newspaper). /RM
+In terms of presentation, I want to create different videos for mu monitors in order to be seen in places like home/shop windows, and people could see it from the street.
+It would be interesting to show it as well in a single or in various indoor locations in a special event (for instance in the library, in a factory, in the town hall and/or in Gnosjö Hjälper).
+Maybe, it could be exhibited as well on a website connected with Gnosjö people (for instance in the town council website, in the library one or in an online local newspaper)/ RM

 ARTIST INITIAL APPROACH

 ”My artistic practice is being developed around the transformative power of art and questions about the construction of identity and meaning in a certain social, economical, political or cultural context.
 For Gnosjö, I'm interested in working around real daily situations which I could frame in a way that new meanings could appear.
 I want to portray and to reflect on the relation of people with work and creation, through its tensions between the individual and the collective, the private and public, the exception and the system, the ephemeral and the continuous, the linear and the non-linear.”

 - Rui Mourão

 When I was in Gnosjö for one week, I put my artistic research focus on the relation of the community with labour.